-Assume now that $D=C$ is irreducible.
-Then $C^2>0$, see \cite[Lemma 2]{Gi1}, and the linear system $|C|$ is ample by the Nakai-Moishezon criterion.
-If $C$ is smooth and rational then $X$ is rational as well, see \cite[Remarks 2 and 3]{Gi1} or \cite[Proposition~V.4.3]{BHPV}.
-This shows (c). \end{proof} \begin{remark} The assumption of nefness in (a) is a necessary condition for $Y$ to be affine, but not sufficient.
-Indeed, the complement $Y$ to a rational $(0)$-curve $C$ on a smooth rational surface $X$ is not affine because $Y$ contains complete curves which are members of the linear pencil $|C|$, see e.g. \cite{Gi1}.
-Notice that $C$ is a nef divisor on $X$. \end{remark} Lemma \ref{lem:Hartogs} justifies the following convention. \begin{sit} \textbf{Convention.} {\em We consider in the sequel only weighted graphs $\Gamma$ with no contractible connected component.} \end{sit} \begin{definition} Every decomposition of $\Phi\in\Bir((X_1,D_1),(X_2,D_2))$ into a sequence of isomorphisms, blowups and blowdowns induces a birational transformation of dual graphs $\phi\colon\Gamma(D_1)\dashrightarrow\Gamma(D_2)$ called a \emph{representation} of $\Phi$. \end{definition} Concerning the inverse correspondence, one has the following result. \begin{proposition}[{\rm cf. \cite[Proposition 3.34]{FKZ-graphs}}] Given an NC-pair $(X,D)$ and a birational transformation of the dual graph $\phi\colon\Gamma(D)\dashrightarrow \Gamma'$ consisting of a sequence of blowups and blowdowns one can find a new NC-pair $(X',D')$ and a birational transformation of NC-pairs $\Phi\colon (X,D)\dashrightarrow (X',D')$ such that $\Phi|_{X\setminus \supp D}\colon X\setminus \supp D\to X'\setminus \supp D'$ is an isomorphism and $\Phi$ is represented by $\phi$; in particular, $\Gamma(D')=\Gamma'$.
+Assume now that $\supp D=C$ is a reduced irreducible curve.
+Then $C^2>0$, and the linear system $|C|$ is ample by the Nakai-Moishezon criterion.
+If $C$ is smooth and rational, then $X$ is rational as well, see \cite[Remarks 2 and 3]{Gi1} or \cite[Proposition~V.4.3]{BHPV}.
+This shows (c). \end{proof} Lemma \ref{lem:Hartogs} justifies the following convention. \begin{sit} \textbf{Convention.} {\em In the following, we consider only weighted graphs $\Gamma$ with no contractible connected component.} \end{sit} \begin{definition} Every decomposition of $\Phi\in\Bir((X_1,D_1),(X_2,D_2))$ into a sequence of isomorphisms, blowups and blowdowns induces a birational transformation of dual graphs $\phi\colon\Gamma(D_1)\dashrightarrow\Gamma(D_2)$ called a \textit{representation} of $\Phi$. \end{definition} In the opposite direction, we have the following result. \begin{proposition}[{\rm cf. \cite[Proposition 3.34] {FKZ-graphs}}] Given an NC-pair $(X,D)$ and a birational transformation of the dual graph $\phi\colon\Gamma(D)\dashrightarrow \Gamma'$ consisting of a sequence of blowups and blowdowns, one can find a new NC-pair $(X',D')$ and a birational transformation of NC-pairs $\Phi\colon (X,D)\dashrightarrow (X',D')$ such that $\Phi|_{X\setminus \supp D}\colon X\setminus \supp D\to X'\setminus \supp D'$ is an isomorphism and $\Phi$ is represented by $\phi$; in particular, $\Gamma(D')=\Gamma'$.